Some image magick

 About Elise Hein

-I’m a design engineer at Griffin.
-Previously, I helped build products for healthcare research at Ctrl Group, worked on personal digital branding at MOO, and researched development practices at UCL for my master’s degree in HCI.
+I’m a design engineer at Plain.
+Previously, led design systems at Griffin, helped build products for healthcare research at Ctrl Group, worked on personal digital branding at MOO, and researched development practices at UCL for my master’s degree in HCI.

-I live in Tallinn, Estonia, where I’m raising a preschooler and a toddler with @karlsutt.
+I live in Tallinn, Estonia, where I’m raising a pair of tiny tornadoes with @karlsutt.

 Find me on GitHub and LinkedIn.
 Follow me on Twitter (but know that I’m still building up to my first Tweet).
 Email me at elise@elisehe.in.